 Signs and Symptoms of Oxycodone Abuse

 Oxycodone abuse can lead to a number of signs and symptoms that are usually easy to recognize, among them drowsiness, dizziness, and confusion.
 Many people abuse the drug to get high, and this can cause euphoria.
-According to the Center for Substance Abuse Research, other effects include:
+Other effects include:

 - Low blood pressure

-- Increased pressure of cerebral and spinal fluid
+- Increased pressure of the cerebral and spinal fluid

 Seizures can also sometimes occur as the result of consistent oxycodone abuse.
 Many individuals also do not realize when they are taking extremely large doses, especially because the drug is often abused with alcohol, which intensifies the effects, and overdose can occur.
 Respiratory depression, coma, and death can all be the result of oxycodone overdose, so it is important to take someone to the hospital immediately if they are exhibiting the symptoms of an overdose.

-According to the Connecticut Department of Consumer Protection, “1 in 5 teens have abused oxycodone or other prescription drugs,” and “3 out of 10 teens” believe that prescription drug abuse is not dangerous.
+1 in 5 teens have abused oxycodone or other prescription drugs, and “3 out of 10 teens” believe that prescription drug abuse is not dangerous.
 These are some of the most serious issues associated with oxycodone abuse and addiction today.

 Those who misuse opioid drugs often are extremely likely to become addicted; these drugs quickly start to change the way the brain works when they are taken consistently and in large doses.
 Soon, the individual will not be able to choose to stop using the drug on their own.
 Once you are addicted to oxycodone, it is even more likely that you will experience the issues listed above, including overdose and death.